andywiecko/ECS/README.md

 > **Note**
 >
-> Using `BaseSystemWithConfiguration` class is not required for accesing the configurations.
+> Using `BaseSystemWithConfiguration` class is not required for accessing the configurations.
 > One can find them through `World.ConfigurationsRegistry`.

 ```mermaid